Here is another TEAC turntable review in a new post: TEAC TN-4D review.

 “Jazz Variants” is performed by the O-Zone Percussion Group.
 Is this music from another world?
 In any case, the star is rising.
 I’m pleased by how virtuosic and light-footed the TEAC TN-4D and Goldring 1012 GX combo handled this piece.
 The turntable’s smoothness during the very calm passages.
 But also what drive he gets when the very huge dynamics enter the picture.
 This friendly duo does it brilliantly.

-The internal phono amplifier of the TEAC TN-4D is compared against the Trigon Vanguard III in the last round of testing.
-Okay, I admit it: that’s an unfair comparison, because the Vanguard costs a good 60 euros more than the complete TEAC turntable, at 680 euros.
+I compared the internal phono amplifier of the TEAC TN-4D against the Trigon Vanguard III in the last round of testing.
+Okay, I admit it: that’s an unfair comparison because the Vanguard costs more than the complete TEAC turntable.
 There is, in fact, something more!
 It would be unfortunate if this were not the case.
 More nuance and more defined bass, for example.
 However, the inbuilt phono preamp gracefully exits the situation.
-Following this experience, my hunt for a better phono amplifier would only begin in the 200-euro range.
+Following this experience, my hunt for a better phono amplifier would only begin in the $200 range.
 After all, TEAC has put together a fantastic package with the TN-4D.
 Respect!

 TEAC TN-4D Video Review